 Looking about me in Munduk it is clear they are still a profitable agricultural crop.
 Over the past 15 years clove plantations have replaced over 40 per cent of the rice terraces in this area.
 The fast growing trees, which grow eight to 12 metres high, are a less labour intensive cash crop than rice.
 A man can gather three sacks of cloves in a day and I saw them spread out in different states of dryness.

-I did a number of short walks from Munduk.
+I did a number of day walks from Munduk.
 Wandering among the Balinese rice paddy fields in the valley below the main village in the early evening is lovely.
 Around four o’clock in the afternoon workers are returning from the harvest, carrying huge sacks of cloves on their heads and on the back of bikes.

-Then there is the Red Coral Waterfall walk, well documented in guides on trekking in Bali, that takes around four hours.
+Our next Bali trekking adventure was the Red Coral Waterfall walk, well documented in guides on trekking in Bali, that takes around four hours.
 Because I had my young daughter with me I saved fifty minutes up the hill road through Munduk village with a 10,000 Rupiah ($1) motorbike ride.
 From the track head it is a short stroll down to the Red Coral Waterfall.

 The gorge is lush with tropical foliage and flowers and the path then winds through jungle and plantation with a few hamlets of scattered houses.
 These are very humble abodes but each had a carefully planted garden of bright flowers as well as the usual bamboo and rice religious decorations.